Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
-Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also reports its own commitment to the Universal Declaration of Human Rights.
+Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
+The company commits to the Universal Declaration of Human Rights in its own reporting.

 • Y